 5.3 Material from a Third Party

-- Whenever the material is distributed, it must include a cover sheet which states explicitly that the material is Open Group Confidential, the name of the company who originated the material, and reference to any non-disclosure agreement that is in place and any special terms which may inhibit the freedom of Open Group members to receive the material.
+- Whenever the material is distributed, it must include a cover sheet which states explicitly that the material is The Open Group Confidential, the name of the company who originated the material, and reference to any non-disclosure agreement that is in place and any special terms which may inhibit the freedom of members of The Open Group to receive the material.

-- Recipients must treat the material as Open Group Confidential on the basis of the cover sheet.
-It cannot always be guaranteed that every page will be marked as confidential.
+- Recipients must treat the material as The Open Group Confidential on the basis of the cover sheet; it cannot always be guaranteed that every page will be marked as confidential.

 5.4 Miscellaneous Provisions

 5.4.1 Web Postings